Open-Source-Drilling-Community/drillbotics-guidelines/docs/faq.md

 ## Are PDFs the source of truth?

 No. PDFs may be attached for reference, but the Markdown pages here are authoritative.

+## Can we use cloud models for AI features?

+Yes, during development.
+For the final judged runs, all AI inference must be offline on limited local/edge hardware.
+Teams are evaluated on small, locally run multimodal models (see constraints in Competition → [Rules & Scoring](competition/rules-scoring.md)).
+Interop checks remain read‑only/shadow (no PLC writes).